jaggux/personalwebsite-gatsbyjs/README.md

 module.exports = {
   pathPrefix: '/', // Prefix for all links.
 If you deploy your site to example.com/portfolio your pathPrefix should be "/portfolio"

-  siteTitle: 'Anmol Bajaj', // Navigation and Site Title
+  siteTitle: 'Cara - Gatsby Starter Portfolio', // Navigation and Site Title
-  siteTitleAlt: 'Anmol Bajaj', // Alternative Site title for SEO
+  siteTitleAlt: 'Cara', // Alternative Site title for SEO
   siteUrl: 'https://portfolio-cara.netlify.com', // Domain of your site.
 No trailing slash!
   siteLanguage: 'en', // Language Tag on <html> element
   siteLogo: '/logos/logo-1024.png', // Used for SEO and manifest
   siteDescription: 'Playful & Colorful One-Page website with Parallax effect',

   siteFBAppID: '123456789', // Facebook App ID
-  userTwitter: '@anmolbajajnet', // Twitter Username
+  userTwitter: '@cara', // Twitter Username
   ogSiteName: 'cara', // Facebook Site Name
   ogLanguage: 'de_DE', // Facebook Language